Altrad RMD Kwikform: History

-When parent company Interserve got into financial difficulties in December 2018, restructuring options included spinning off the £250m building materials unit RMD Kwikform to lenders, leaving the remainder of Interserve as a more focused support services business.

-However, the Cabinet Office reportedly objected to any deal involving selling RMD Kwikform, believing this would render the remainder of the business almost worthless, making it difficult to continue awarding contracts to the company.
-At the beginning of 2019, Interserve announced agreement on a deleveraging deal which retained RMD Kwikform in the group, but the plan was rejected by shareholders at an AGM on 15 March 2019.
+By December 2018, Interserve had entered into financial difficulties and was reportedly considering various restructuring options, such as the spinning off of RMD Kwikform, then valued at £250 million, to lenders while leaving the remainder of Interserve as a more focused support services business.
+However, the Cabinet Office reportedly objected to any deal involving RMD Kwikform's sale on the assertion that this would render the remainder of the business almost worthless and thus make it difficult to continue awarding contracts to the company.

-Interserve's board applied for the parent company to be placed into administration, and pursued a pre pack deal, selling the group, including RMD Kwikform, to a new company, Interserve Group Limited, controlled by Interserve's existing lenders.
+In early 2019, Interserve announced an agreement on a deleveraging deal which retained RMD Kwikform in the group, but this plan was rejected by its shareholders on 15 March 2019.
+That same month, Interserve's board applied for the parent company to be placed into administration, and pursued a pre pack deal.
+This involved the sale of the group (including RMD Kwikform) to a new company, Interserve Group Limited, that was controlled by Interserve's existing lenders.

 In August 2019, Interserve appointed Ken Hanna as a non executive director of its board, and chairman of RMD Kwikform.
-RMD Kwikform had been the strongest performer in the group, but results in 2018 showed a 27% drop in operating profits to £39.6m, as turnover fell to £195.5m from £229m.
-In October 2021, RMD Kwikform was sold to France's Altrad group for over £140m.
+RMD Kwikform had been the strongest performer in the group; however, results in 2018 showed a 27 percent drop in year-on-year operating profits to £39.6 million while turnover declined to £195.5 million from £229 million.
+During 2020, RMD Kwikform was subject to a cyberattack; that same year, it was reported that Interserve were examining various options for the sale of RMD Kwikform.
+In October 2021, it was announced that RMD Kwikform had been sold to France's Altrad group in exchange for in excess of £140 million.
+Following the acquisition, it was rebranded as Altrad RMD Kwikform.

+In 2025, Altrad RMD Kwikform launched its Tubeshor 1370 propping solution, capable of handling axial loads up to 15,000kN, it was claimed to be the largest proprietary ground shoring prop in the world.